greenfirn/Docker-Events/README.md

 - for easiest setup install ubuntu server with username user
 - services assume .conf files are in /home/user/ and named rig-cpu.conf or rig-gpu.conf etc
 - scripts need absolute path '/home/user/' current user reference doesnt work
-- for ubuntu server 24.04 rigs I use idle job image "ubuntu:24.04" as placeholder idle job on Clore / Octaspace
-- I use ubuntu server 22.04 for my AMD gpu rig, better driver/overclock compatible
 - TARGET_IMAGE in cpu/gpu .conf files needs to match chosen idle job image name
 - using putty ssh or similar copy/paste contents of 'install - script files.sh' into rig console and
 - press enter to write all the script files, lists files at the end to see files were created